-Companies usually have no problem ramping up cost structures during good times, but it’s rarely as easy to squeeze costs out of the business during bad times.
+Companies usually have no problem ramping up cost structures during good times, but squeezing costs out of the business during bad times is rarely as easy.
 Most businesses in a state of decline assume a slump in sales is temporary and that it just needs to weather the storm.
-While this can be true in some cases, it’s important to recognize when cost cuts are necessary, and how to effectively make them.
+While this can be true in some cases, it’s important to recognize when cost cuts are necessary and how to effectively make them.

 Business owners must be quick to respond when expense cuts are necessary.
 Any delay in making expense cuts will cause a cash crunch.
-When expense savings includes downsizing staff, it’s important the company seek qualified help to comply with local and federal employment laws.
+When expense savings include downsizing staff, it’s important the company seeks qualified help to comply with local and federal employment laws.

 Keeping communication channels open with vendors is critical.
-Start early to let vendors know you will be paying them later than normal terms.
-It is critical to keep their trust to keep valuable products and services flowing.
-When things get really tight, it will be easier to negotiate with them if you have communicated along the way.
+Start early to let vendors know you will pay them later than usual.
+It is critical to keep their trust so valuable products and services continue.
+When things get tight, negotiating with them will be easier if you have communicated along the way.

 Negotiating with creditors can be a delicate effort, and companies should retain qualified legal counsel to help.
-With the right help, companies can usually find significant short-term cash savings by restructuring trade payables, lengthening payment terms, receiving forgiveness of debt, and/or trading debt for equity.
+With the right help, companies can usually find significant short-term cash savings by restructuring trade payables, lengthening payment terms, receiving debt forgiveness, and/or trading debt for equity.

 Just like households, companies accumulate a tremendous amount of stuff over their lifecycles.
 It’s important for company leaders to take action with slow-moving inventory, non-productive capital assets, and dormant real estate.
 Companies should also evaluate non-performing divisions, locations, and product lines.
 The sale of non-performing assets can be a significant source of capital.